 The contents of this report do not necessarily reflect the views or policies of UN Environment, or contributing organizations.
-The designations employed and the presentations of material in this report do not imply the expression of any opinion whatsoever on the part of UN Environment or contributory organizations, or publishers concerning the legal status of any country, territory, city area or its authorities, or concerning the delimitation of its frontiers or boundaries or the designation does not imply endorsement by UN Environment.
+The designations employed and the presentations of material in this report do not imply the expression of any opinion whatsoever on the part of UN Environment or contributory organizations, or publishers concerning the legal status of any country, territory, city area or its authorities, or concerning the delimitation of its frontiers or boundaries or the designation of its name, frontiers or boundaries.
+The mention of a commercial entity or product in this publication does not imply endorsement by UN Environment.
 The views expressed in this publication are those of the authors and do not necessarily reflect the views of the United Nations Environment Programme.
 We regret any errors or omissions that may have been unwittingly made.